ShuvrajyotiN/SpamDetectionML/README.md

 - The **email subject and body are combined**, processed, and classified as **Spam** or **Not Spam**.

 ---
-Download the datasets from kaggle
+Download the datasets from kaggle.
 Then place them in the following folder:

 ```